rswhipple/java_mastermind/README.md

 ## Overview

+In the game of Mastermind you are tasked to crack a code, given only the length of the code and the characters that may be in it.

-This project is a Java-based, object-oriented implementation of the Mastermind game.
-It features a dynamic Command-Line Interface (CLI), database integration using SQLite, and partial support for multi-threading and event-driven design.
+This project is a Java implementation of Mastermind using Object Oriented Design principles.
+It features a Command-Line Interface (CLI) with a dynamic menu options, database integration using SQLite, and partial support for multi-threading and event-driven design.
 The game allows players to interactively solve the Mastermind code-breaking puzzle with customizable settings and player tracking.

-This project emphasizes software design principles such as modularity, maintainability, and scalability, laying the foundation for future enhancements like multiplayer or online gameplay.
+This project emphasizes software design principles such as abstraction, encapsulation, modularity, and scalability, laying the foundation for future enhancements like multiplayer or online gameplay.

 ## Prerequisites